 By default, the log level is emergency.

-- Configure deployment.
+- Configure the deployment.

+- Configure interfaces.
 On logical routers, only IPv4 addressing is supported.

 The interface configuration that you enter here is modifiable later.
 You can add, remove, and modify interfaces after a logical router is deployed.